Skip to main content

 • “I don’t need to apply for benefits, I have my husband’s.”

 Susan B. Anthony famously said, “Every woman must have a purse of her own.”
-Even if her husband has benefits, a woman Veteran is deserving of her own.
+Even if her husband has benefits, a woman veteran is deserving of her own.

-Should you choose VA benefits over Medicare?
+Can you have VA benefits and Medicare?

 • Veterans Homes

-• Aid and Attendance and Housebound
+• Aid and Attendance benefits

-• Geriatric and Long-Term Care programs
+• Geriatric and long-term care programs

 How can I help connect women veterans with benefits and services?

 Show women veterans you see them and acknowledge their service.
-If you have images of Veterans or service members in your building or office, be sure they include women.
+If you have images of veterans or service members in your building or office, be sure they include women.

 NCOA hosts the annual Older Adult Mental Health Awareness Day to highlight critical issues in addressing mental health needs as we age.